Writing

-My writing is for people making real decisions about AI: executives, operators, investors, policymakers, and technical leaders working under constraint.
+My writing is for people making real decisions about AI under real constraint: CEOs, CFOs, boards, private-equity operating partners, senior operators, and technical leaders working close to live consequences.

 LinkedIn

-This is where ideas are tested in public, assumptions are challenged, and emerging patterns become visible.
+This is where concepts are pressure-tested in public, assumptions are challenged, and emerging patterns first become visible.

 Follow on LinkedIn →